AmanSuryavanshi-1/Aviators_Training_Centre/README.md

 ## Contact

-For any inquiries about the Skybound Aviator Academy, please contact us through the form on our website or at info@skyboundaviator.academy.
+For any inquiries about the Aviator Training Center, please contact us through the form on our website or at aviatorstrainingcentre@gmail.com.